akpw/akpw/_posts/2016-08-27-BinaryTreesPlayground-Part-I.md

 + [Part II: The Drawing Architecture, Customization, and Tree Layouts]({% post_url 2016-09-8-BinaryTreesPlayground-Part-II %})

 --------
 This blog is a part of the series on visualizing binary trees with Swift 3.
 [The introduction]({% post_url 2016-08-26-BinaryTreesPlayground %}) provides an overall context and summary, including a short demo taken in the Swift Playground for iPad app.
-The playground with sample code and practical examples is [available at github](https://github.com/akpw/VisualBinaryTrees) and is ready to run in the latest Xcode 8.0 GM.
+The playground with sample code and practical examples is [available at github](https://github.com/akpw/VisualBinaryTrees).

 Since visualizing trees requires defining some sort of _quicklookable binary tree_, this part goes into just that.
 It is not meant to be an exhaustive description of a perfect Swift tree implementation, more like touching on the core principles for specific purposes of the series.